salipro4ever/sPreloader/README.md

 sPreloader
 ===========

-Preload images, even in CSS background.
+sPreload images, even in CSS background.
 This is custom version of QueryLoader2 by Gaya Design.

 Read the full post here: http://www.gayadesign.com/diy/queryloader2-preload-your-images-with-ease/